 Mission and Philosophy

 The Interdisciplinary Ph.D.
 Program at University of Missouri-Kansas City prepares the students to investigate some of the most complex and pressing problems of the world today through independent research that integrates two or more disciplines perspectives and methodologies.
 Because of its focus on collaboration, problem-solving, boundary-crossing, academic excellence, and innovation, the mission of this program reinforces the UMKC’s core values: Discovery and Innovation; Education First; Integrity and Accountability; Diversity; Inclusiveness and Respect; and Energized Collaborative Communities.

 Program Core Values and Attributes

-The core values and program attributes for the PhD program in interdisciplinary studies are:
+The core values and program attributes for the Interdisciplinary Ph.D. program are: